ArmineKhanan/MechaCar_Statistical_Analysis/README.md

 1. What metric or metrics are you going to test?

-We are going to test safety rate.
+We are going to test the safety rate.

 2. What is the null hypothesis or alternative hypothesis?

-<b>Null hypothesis:</b> Thereis no difference between MechaCar and compatitor vihicles' average safety rate.
+<b>Null hypothesis:</b> There is no difference between MechaCar and competitor vehicles' average safety rates.

-<b>Alternative hypothesis:</b> Average safety rate of MechaCar vehicles differs from what compatitor vihicles have.
+<b>Alternative hypothesis:</b> Average safety rate of MechaCar vehicles differs from what competitor vehicles have.

 3. What statistical test would you use to test the hypothesis?

-We going to use two-tailed two-sample t-test.
+We going to use a two-tailed two-sample t-test.
 We will optionally run a test for normality for each sample.

 4. What data is needed to run the statistical test?